Lisa Marie Varon: Vince's Devils (2005–2006)

 On the May 30, 2005 episode of Raw, Victoria participated in a swimsuit contest, losing to Christy Hemme.
 Following the loss, the storyline had Victoria become a villainess by attacking the other contestants, as well as host Jerry Lawler, claiming that she had enough of the attention Hemme was receiving.
 The two engaged in a short feud which culminated in a match at Vengeance, which Victoria won.
 During her heel run, Victoria adopted the gimmick of a bully-like enforcer, when she was placed in an angle alongside Torrie Wilson and Candice Michelle (collectively known as the Ladies in Pink, and later Vince's Devils) on August 29, portraying the role of the group's enforcer, as the three women joined forces against the 2005 Diva Search winner Ashley Massaro.
 Massaro was assisted in the storyline feud by Trish Stratus, and at Unforgiven, Victoria and Wilson were defeated by Stratus and Massaro.
 The angle continued into WWE Homecoming, where the Ladies in Pink lost a Handicap Bra and Panties match to Stratus and Massaro.
 The three of them competed in the first ever Bra and Panties gauntlet match, where Ashley was declared the winner by last eliminating Victoria.
-She lost to male wrestler Carlito on the December 26, 2005 Raw.
+She lost to male wrestler Carlito on the December 26, 2005 episode of Raw.
 At the 2006 Royal Rumble, they appeared flirting with Vince McMahon.

-On March 6, 2006 on Raw, Victoria and Candice turned on Wilson during Candice's Playboy cover unveiling, starting an angle between the former teammates.
+On March 6, 2006, on Raw, Victoria and Candice turned on Wilson during Candice's Playboy cover unveiling, starting an angle between the former teammates.
 A scheduled match was set to take place at Saturday Night's Main Event XXXII with Victoria and Candice against Wilson and Stratus.
 As part of the storyline, however, on the episode of Raw prior to the event, Wilson was found unconscious, with the implication being that Victoria and Candice had attacked her.
 The match eventually took place on March 27, with Victoria and Candice being defeated.
 The alliance of Victoria and Candice fell apart during a tag team match on July 17, in which Victoria and Mickie James were defeated by Wilson and Trish Stratus, with Candice as the special guest referee.